 This section shall not apply to any death or cause of action arising prior to its enactment, nor to any action or proceeding now pending in any court of the state of Minnesota, except, notwithstanding section 645.21, this section shall apply to any death or cause of action arising prior to its enactment which resulted from an intentional act constituting murder, and to any such action or proceeding now pending in any court of the state of Minnesota with respect to issues on which a final judgment has not been entered.

 At the Rochlin Law Firm, Ltd. our top Minnesota lawyers have helped many grieving families with wrongful death claims when a loved one has been killed in an auto accident or because of someone else’s negligence.
 Often there are immediate financial concerns that our wrongful death attorneys can assist the family with.
-Please call us and speak with an attorney to obtain information about your family’s legal rights and to answer your questions regarding a potential wrongful death claim.
+Please call us and speak with a lawyer to obtain information about your family’s legal rights and to answer your questions regarding a potential wrongful death claim.
 Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 25 years’ experience successfully representing hundreds of accident victims and their families in situations where someone has died or been seriously injured.
 We have offices where you can meet a lawyer regarding your wrongful death claim in Minneapolis, Woodbury, Edina, and St. Louis Park.
 Our attorneys also meet families at their homes to discuss wrongful death cases in St. Paul, Roseville, Maplewood, Stillwater, White Bear Lake, Forest Lake, Brooklyn Center, Maple Grove, Rogers, Elk River, Chanhassen, Chaska, Apple Valley, and other cities throughout Minnesota.